DSzymczyk/Banana_Navigation/REPORT.md

 # Report
 Learning algorithm used to solve environment is Dueling Double DQN.

+Double DQN uses two estimators for calculations.
+First to select index of best action to take in current state and second to get value of that action.
+This procedure is mitigating problem of overestimation.
+Normal DQN always select max of estimated action values, which might be incorrect because estimated action values are often noisy.
+This leads to overestimation and lower performance.

+Dueling DQN is an improvement that applies only to the network architecture.
+Architecture contains two estimators.
+First estimator for calculating state-value function `V(s)` which contains only one node.
+Second estimator for calculating action-advantage function `A(s, a)` which contains one node per action.
+All layers before split are shared by both estimators.
+Output layer `Q function` has same number of nodes as action-advantage estimator.
+Output layer is merging state-value function node and action-advantage function node for corresponding action.

 ### Adjustable hyper parameters in algorithm contains:
-  - `learning rate` - learning rate for optimizer
+  - `learning rate` - learning rate for optimizer, determines step while minimizing loss function.
-  - `gamma` - used for calculating q value
+  - `gamma` - discount value for rewards.
+Determines how much past rewards are valued.
+Used for calculating q value.
-  - `tau` - used for updating target model
+  - `tau` - used for updating target model.
+Determines update rate from online model.
-  - `buffer size` - maximum size of replay buffer
+  - `buffer size` - maximum size of replay buffer.
+Determines how many experiences are stored at once.
-  - `batch size` - size of batch used for training
+  - `batch size` - size of batch used for training.
+Determines size of experiences batch used for learning.
-  - `epsilon` - start value of epsilon used in epsilon greedy policy
+  - `epsilon` - start value of epsilon used in epsilon greedy policy.

 ### Adjusting hyper parameters
 Hyper parameters used during tests: